Overview

 • Refrain from engaging in activities that might be interpreted as reading from a script.
 Your delivery should be natural and spontaneous.

-• Video content:
+• Speech content:

 • Your content should be positive and constructive, e.g. aimed at the betterment of individuals or society.